kaw393939/module1_is601/README.md

 2. **Video: "Basic Linux Commands" (15 minutes)**
    - Purpose: To demonstrate basic Linux commands and navigation.

+3. **Video: "Setting Up SSH Keys for GitHub" (15 minutes)**
+   - Purpose: To provide a visual guide to setting up SSH keys for secure communication with GitHub.

-3. **Video: "Getting Started with GIT" (15 minutes)**
+4. **Video: "Getting Started with GIT - Completing Hands-on Activity" (15 minutes)**
    - Purpose: To provide a visual guide to setting up and using GIT.

-4. **Video: "Setting Up SSH Keys for GitHub" (15 minutes)**
-   - Purpose: To provide a visual guide to setting up SSH keys for secure communication with GitHub.

 ### Review